0xknwn/starknet-modular-account/docs/SDKS-DEPLOYMENT.md

 {{#include ../experiments/documentation-examples/src/01-check-class.ts}}
 ```

-Assuming you have named the script `src/check-class.ts`, to transpile it and
+Assuming you have named the script `src/01-check-class.ts`, you can transpile
-run it, use the script below:
+and run it:

 ```shell
 npx tsc --build